-Quite simply, they promised to rival tech mega-giants such as Amazon, Google and Microsoft, the former and latter being trillion-dollar businesses with an overwhelming amount of technical power in their arsenals.
-DADI, on the other hand, is a start-up founded with little capital, nothing in the way of a portfolio of past achievements, and a team that doesn’t even have a tangible office, and certainly not a shade of innovative technology, intellectual property or competitive advantage, that would have given them at least a chance.
+It has been alleged, they promised to rival tech mega-giants such as Amazon, Google and Microsoft, the former and latter being trillion-dollar businesses with an overwhelming amount of technical power in their arsenals.
+DADI, on the other hand, is a start-up founded with little capital, nothing in the way of a portfolio of past achievements, and a team that doesn’t even have a tangible office, and certainly not a shade of innovative technology, intellectual property or competitive advantage, that would have given them at least a chance, reports alleged.

-Today, they have nothing to show for the 30m USD they raised in their ICO in January 2018, despite exhibiting lofty promises heaped with bold marketing talk and hype.
+Consumers reported they have today nothing to show for the 30m USD they raised in their ICO in January 2018, despite allegedly exhibiting lofty promises heaped with bold marketing talk and hype.

 This class action is accepting class members

-Very recently, the announced the release of their “Edge Network” product (following a re-branding from DADI, to Edge), but a cursory glance reveals this to be nothing more than a map, and a list of hosts, and gates:
+Allegations indicated that very recently, they announced the release of their “Edge Network” product (following a re-branding from DADI, to Edge), but reports suggested this to be nothing more than a map, and a list of hosts, and gates:

-In further acts of deception, DADI were uncovered as making claims to partnerships that weren’t actually real, leading to one example where the leader of one company – RaiBlocks – had to come out publically to disclose that no such partnership was present.
+Allegedly in further acts of deception, DADI were uncovered as making claims to partnerships that weren’t actually real, leading to one example where the leader of one company – RaiBlocks – had to come out publically to disclose that no such partnership was present, reports indicated.

-The founders of DADI/Edge and the origins of their company display some strange aspects.
-The CEO and Founder, Joseph Denne, bears no experience with crypto, finance or anything technical on his LinkedIn profile.
+Allegations suggested the founders of DADI/Edge and the origins of their company display some strange aspects.
+Allegedly, the CEO and Founder, Joseph Denne, bears no experience with crypto, finance or anything technical on his LinkedIn profile.
 He’s currently listed as Director of BlockUnit, The Wardrobe, and ‘DADI+’, as well as being the director of two dissolved companies, Plus App and WEL’-RED’.
-In most cases, all companies detailed feature the same group of people, particularly in the case of BlockUnit.
+In most cases, all companies detailed feature the same group of people, particularly in the case of BlockUnit, reports indicated.